-So, "Why are you untying that colt?"

-- because the Lord needs it, and it's what the Lord wants... ... and I see that same truth and understanding active here @ 1st Pres.
+So, "Why are you untying that colt?" - because the Lord needs it, and it's what the Lord wants, and I see that same truth & understanding active here @ 1st Pres.
+Why do you help out with Salt and Light or visit with shut-ins? - because there is a need, and I believe it's what the Lord wants.